Using WordPress as a Headless CMS

 Headless CMS vs. Decoupled CMS

 Many people are confused about what it means to use a headless CMS versus a decoupled CMS.
-The two are similar but achieve the results of front and back end separation in different ways.
+The two are similar but achieve the results of the front and back end separation in different ways.

 As discussed more in-depth throughout this article, a headless CMS separates the front and back ends but allows them to communicate.
 This makes the application reactive, thus improving the website experience for both developers and customers.